-The Easter Bunny is making appearances all over the city this spring, including Easter Sunday on March 27, so you'll have plenty of opportunities to snap a picture with your kid cozied up to the rabbit of the hour.
+The Easter Bunny is making appearances all over New York City this spring, including on Easter Sunday, April 16, 2017, so you'll have plenty of opportunities to snap a picture with your child cozied up to the holiday rabbit.

-We've rounded up dozens of NYC Easter egg hunts, as well as brunches with the bunny, and now we're bringing you a list of the best places in the five boroughs to take a picture with the Easter Bunny from professional shots to DIY opportunities at your local egg hunt.
+We've rounded up some of the top places in all five boroughs to take a picture with the Easter Bunny, beginning in March.
+These range from professional shots you can have taken ahead of time to DIY opportunities at your local egg hunt.
+Get those reservations booked!

-Click through for the complete information on each event and remember that these events tend to be packed, so make a reservation where possible.
+Click through to the listings for complete information, including locations and times.
+Remember these events tend to be crowded, so make a reservation where possible.

-Big Apple Portraits will let you get that picture perfect custom shot.
-Photo courtesy the studio.
+Use Big Apple Portraits for that customized Easter bunny shot.
+Photo courtesy of the studio.

 Big Apple Portraits — Upper West Side

 Want a different kind of experience this Easter?
 Bring your kids to Big Apple Portraits, where they can take pictures with real chicks and fluffy bunnies.
-All the little critters are relocated to a loving farm home after their career is over, and part of your payment goes toward their care.
-Prices are on the higher range, so save this one for a splurge, maybe baby's first Easter shot?
+All the little critters are relocated to a loving farm after their modeling career is over and part of your payment goes toward their care.
+Additional spring props and backgrounds are also on hand and sessions last just 30 minutes, so you can get in and out before the kids squirm.
+Packages begin at $125, making it a nice splurge perhaps for baby's first Easter shot?

 RELATED: March GoList: Best Things to Do with Kids in NYC All Month

-Hunting for Eggs at the Think ‘N’ Fun Easter Egg Hunt.
+Hunt for colorful eggs and meet the bunny himself at the Think ‘N’ Fun Easter egg hunt.
 Photo courtesy of Think N' Fun.

-No need to bring your own basket here: participants of this egg hunt will receive a special Think ‘N’ Fun basket to use during the hunt.
-Light snacks will be served, and children will receive a festive stamp and accessory, and, of course, a chance to take a photo with the celeb bunny.
-The exact event location will be revealed only to those who register.
-Tickets purchased before March 12 will receive a discount.
+No need to bring your own basket here: Participants receive a special Think ‘N’ Fun basket to use during the hunt.
+Light snacks are served, and children receive a festive accessory, and, of course, a chance to take a photo with the celeb bunny.

 Aviator Sports and Events Center — Marine Park

-There’s lots to do at Aviator this Easter, but one of the biggest draws is the popular Brunch with the Easter Bunny event, back with double the seating spots after years of fast sellouts.
-The Easter Bunny will be available for photos, but he’ll also be there with you for crafts, cupcake decorating and a brunch that includes eggs, pancakes, bacon, sausage, and fruit.
-While kids are having their fun, adults can enjoy a bloody mary or mimosa on the house.
-Aviator's annual egg hunt also allows for photo-ops with a rabbit named Whiskers, as well as a full petting zoo and pony rides (for additional fee).
-If you can't find a great Easter photo here, we can't help you!
+There’s plenty to do at Aviator this Easter, but one of the biggest draws is the popular brunch with the Easter Bunny, back with double the available seating after years of fast sellouts.
+The Easter Bunny is available for photos, and he's also be there for crafts, cupcake decorating, and a brunch that includes eggs, pancakes, bacon, sausage, and fruit.
+While kids are having their fun, adults can enjoy a Bloody Mary or mimosa on the house.
+Aviator's annual egg hunt allows for photo-ops with a rabbit named Whiskers as well as a full petting zoo, and pony rides (for additional fee).
+If you can't find a great Easter photo here, we can't help you.

 Our Lady of Grace R.C.
 Church — Gravesend